Diffusal

 1. Calculates the proportion of positions to close: debt / initialMargin

-2. Closes that fraction of positions (minimum 1 position)
+2. Closes that fraction of positions (minimum 1 position), transferring to liquidator's specified portfolio

 3. Re-checks if user is healthy after partial liquidation